 Christopher J. Ward received his Ph.D. from the University of North Carolina at Chapel Hill.
-He teaches Russian and world history at Clayton State University in metropolitan Atlanta, US and is the author of Brezhnev’s Folly: The Building of BAM and Late Soviet Socialism.
+He teaches Russian and world history at Clayton State University in metropolitan Atlanta, USA, and is the author of Brezhnev’s Folly: The Building of BAM and Late Soviet Socialism.

-The late John M. Thompson was a graduate of Columbia University’s Russian Institute and taught history at Indiana University, US for seventeen years.
+The late John M. Thompson was a graduate of Columbia University’s Russian Institute and taught history at Indiana University, USA, for seventeen years.
 He was a distinguished visiting professor at the United States Air Force Academy and the Air War College.